abailly/abailly.github.io/drafts/the-startup-experience.md

 with respect to remote working.
 Remote working is definitely a viable option for software development as the success of a lot of world-spanning open-source projects has demonstrated.

-As I advocated above, working effectively as a remote team works needs some requirements to be met.
+As I advocated above, working effectively as a remote team needs some requirements to be met.
 But even if those requirements are met, it still can fail if people are not trained and do not make the mental leap to make it work.
 It might be possible that developers, having to deal constantly with abstractions, networks, virtualities, are more prone to make that leap.
 Once you consider it normal to work on machines located in a data center 10000 kms away, it is a small feat to consider normal to work with another